 Overriding indicators: An indicator that specifies the intent that an operation does or does not override ancestor operations by the same name, and used by the compiler to verify that the operation does (or does not) override an ancestor operation.

-Partition: A part of a program that consists of a set of library units such that each partition may executes in a separate address space, possibly on a separate computer, and can execute concurrently with and communicate with other partitions.
+Partition: A part of a program that consists of a set of library units such that each partition may execute in a separate address space, possibly on a separate computer, and can execute concurrently with and communicate with other partitions.

-Pointer: Synonym for “access object.”
+Pointer: An access object or access value.

 Pragma: A directive to the compiler.